Yukti007/Object-Detection/README.md

 # Object-Detection using OpenCV
-This repository contains code to perform object detection using a pre-trained deep learning model with OpenCV's dnn module.
+This repository contains code for object detection using a pre-trained deep learning model with OpenCV's dnn module.
 It reads a video file, detects objects, and draws bounding boxes with labels around detected objects.
 The project also computes the frame-per-second (FPS) value to show real-time detection performance.

 ## Features
 - Object detection using deep learning with OpenCV's DNN module.